Kishore4949/Course_INF-502/Assignment1.md

 ```
 I used none of the commands.
 I directly edited a file in a remote repository.
 After editing a file, there will be a commit changes option at the bottom of the file; I chose that, then I went directly to the pull request option.
-After clicking the pull request option,it shows a list of the files you modified will appear; select the file you want to submit a pull request for,
+After clicking the new pull request option,it shows a list of the files you modified will appear; select the file you want to submit a pull request for,
 and it will be accomplished.

 ```